evisb/datalayer/README.md

 > Secured, Scalable, Multi Cloud by Default.

 <!--
++ Open Science with Jupyter Notebooks.
-+ Mix Code and Math in Documents to tell Data Stories
++ Rich Documents with Code, Math and Media to tell Data Stories.
-+ Open Science
++ Jupyter Notebook Sharing and Collaboration Platform.
 1. Collaborative
 1. Reproducible
 1. Scalable and Secured